baaannnaaannn/lol2gltfGUI/README.md

+You need a python and a .net to run this tool (https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.18-windows-x64-installer?cid=getdotnetcore)

 Since lol2gltf (https://github.com/Crauzer/lol2gltf) no longer has a GUI since version 3.0.4, I made it for myself.

 I. Running lol2gltf.bat file: